MicrosoftDocs/winrt-api/windows.gaming.input.custom/hidgamecontrollerprovider_usageid.md

 ## -description

-The usage ID for the HID (Human Interface Device) game controller.
+The usage ID of the top-level collection.

 ## -property-value

-The usage ID for the HID game controller.
+The usage ID of the top-level collection.

 ## -remarks